seeingthroughthenet/nibbana-the-mind-stilled/manuscript/html/nibbana.md

 "In the seen there will be just the seen, in the heard there will be just the heard, in the sensed there will be just the sensed, in the cognized there will be just the cognized.
 Thus, *Bāhiya*, should you train yourself."

-It is as if the Buddha had addressed the ascetic *Bāhiya* in the terminology of the *Ariyans* and established him on the path to Nibbāna.
+It is as if the Buddha had addressed the ascetic *Bāhiya* in the terminology of the *ariyans* and established him on the path to Nibbāna.
 Here the term *muta*, or "sensed", stands for whatever is experienced through the tongue, the nose, and the body.

 The basic principle in this training seems to be the discipline to stop short at bare awareness, *diṭṭhe diṭṭhamattaṁ, sute sutamattaṁ*, etc. The latter half of the discourse seems to indicate what happens when one goes through that training.
 The entire discourse is a presentation of the triple training of morality, concentration and wisdom in a nutshell.